kotatumuri-room/A2A-FM/README.md

 # Data preparation
 Read the `README.md` files under `autoencoder_ckpts`, `data`, and `datasets` if you want to train/evaluate the drug transfer task or the CelabADialogHQ task.

-This is unneccessary if you only want to run synthetic experimetns.
+This is unneccessary if you only want to run synthetic experiments.

 # Experiments